IconHTML TagWriter 3.7.1

 One of these features is 'rounding' the color to a 'web-savvy' code: this is a set of 216 colors which look good on 8-bit color monitors on all platforms.
 They have only 33,66,99,CC or FF in their color code.
 All other colors will only look right on high-resolution monitors.

-- HTML-ize: To insert line break tags where necessary and convert special characters (à, é, ü, <,...) into valid codes, select the text to convert and click this button.
-This is necessary because the character set used in webpages is different from the Mac character set.
+- HTML-ize: To insert line break tags where necessary and convert special characters (à, é, ü, <,...) into valid codes (depending on the preferences), select the text to convert and click this button.

 - Nuke tags: removes all HTML tags and only keeps the text.
 Hold down the mouse for a pop-up menu which allows to delete only certain tags, like text formatting, tables, images, … When nuking all tags, you can choose whether to convert character codes and line breaks or not.
 When removing script tags, only the "SCRIPT" and "NOSCRIPT" tags will be removed, the scripts themselves will stay.